iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 The model evaluation step is the last one.
 To make it a reproducibility goal by default we specify DVC-file as `Dvcfile`.
 This will be discussed in the next chapter in more details.

+Note that the output file `data/eval.txt` was transformed by DVC into a metric file in accordance with the `-M` option.

 The result of the last three run commands execution is three DVC-files and a modified .gitignore file.
 All the changes should be committed into Git.